webship/behat-html-formatter/README.md

 Currently png is the only supported image format.

-In order to embed a screenshot, you will need to take a screenshot using your favourite webdriver and store it in the following filepath format:
+In order to embed a screenshot, you will need to take a screenshot using your favorite webdriver and store it in the following filepath format:

 results/html/assets/screenshots/{{feature_name}}/{{scenario_name}}.png